lablup/beps/drafts/BEP-1011-minio_artifact_registry_storage.md

 ## Motivation

-To include the currently external *Reservoir* service into the Backend.AI core, an internal storage system capable of storing all kinds of artifacts including models and images must be integrated.
+Let's integrate external storage into the storage proxy so that models, images, packages, and more can be stored and accessed by the Backend.AI scanner.
+We will use MinIO as the storage backend.

 # Use Cases

-Depending on the type of model artifact, the following use cases can be considered:

-## Use Case in Model Service

-For model artifacts, the following usage scenarios can be considered:

 1. Client sends a request to the manager to rescan the artifact registry via a GQL mutation.